 Do I need to be a resident to use a Pennsylvania sports betting app?

 No, anyone can download the apps throughout the country.
-You’re able to make an account and look at odds without being in the state.
+You’re able to make an account and look at the odds without being in the state.

 Despite this, you must be located in Pennsylvania to place a bet.
 The apps utilize your device’s GPS software to ensure that you’re inside Pennsylvania borders.